-Intensive review of skills learned in FRN 111, 112, and 211 with an emphasis on conversation and an introduction to the study of French and Francophone literatures and cultures.
-FRN 212 is a prerequisite for FRN 260, 261, and all FRN courses at the 300 level and above.
+Review of linguistic skills, with an emphasis on conversation and an introduction to French and Francophone literatures and cultures.
+FRN 212 is a prerequisite for all FRN courses at the 300 level and above.
 Fulfills Global Perspective/Foreign Language requirement of the Foundations and Perspectives general education curriculum.
-Prerequisite: FRN 211 or placement.
+Prerequisite: FRN 211, placement, or permission of instructor.
+Offered as needed.